linziheng/pdtb-parser/README.md

 1. Download the parser from [here](https://goo.gl/jswekL).
 2. Extract the file with:
 `tar -xzvf  pdtb-parser.tar.gz `
-3. From the extracted `pdtb-parser` folder run in terminal or command prompt:
+3. From the extracted `pdtb-parser` folder run:
  `java -jar parser.jar examples/wsj_2300.txt`

 Replace the argument `examples/wsj_2300.txt` with the file or the folder containing text files you want to parse.
 The resulting pipe and auxiliary files would be in a folder named `output` in each folder containing text files.
 Note that when the argument is a folder, the parser will search for files ending in `.txt` in the folder and all of it's subfolders.